Taylor says no tax rate increase for Bartow this fall

-He said he couldn't speak to the needs of the school system but said the anticipated six to eight percent growth of Bartow's tax digest should provide sufficient funding to run government operations without a tax hike.
+He said he couldn't speak to the needs of the school system but said the anticipated 6 to 8% growth of Bartow's tax digest should provide sufficient funding to run government operations without a tax hike.

 Taylor spoke at the Adairsville Council of the Cartersville-Bartow Chamber of Commerce Eggs and Issues breakfast Thursday.

-The sole commissioner said the tax digest grew by eight percent last year.
+The sole commissioner said the tax digest grew by 8% last year.
 Taylor said the tax levy that supports government operations in Bartow County was lower than any of its contiguous counties.

 The millage rate for unincorporated Bartow County for government operations was 9.01 last year, according to the Georgia Department of Revenue.
 Floyd County was 9.48 and Gordon County was 9.63, however Cherokee County was 5.36 and Cobb was 8.46.